mery-top/carrerbuddy/README.md

 ## 💻 **First Ideathon Proposal**

-I created **CareerBuddy** as an idea and a prototype for my first hackathon 🎉.
+I created **CareerBuddy** as an idea and a prototype for my first ideathon 🎉.
 The project aims to solve real-world challenges like isolation in career planning and lack of access to like-minded peers.
 During the hackathon, I focused on:

 - 🌟 **Designing the user flow**: Making it simple and intuitive for users to connect and collaborate.
 - 💻 **Prototyping core features**: From AI-powered matchmaking to real-time note-sharing, the prototype highlights the key functionalities of the platform.